abekek/abekek.github.io-old/src/pages/s_books.md

 8. How We Die - Sherwin Nuland
 9. Algorithms to Live By - Brian Christian, Tom Griffiths
 10. Atlas of the Heart - Brene Brown
+11. Build: An Unorthodox Guide to Making Things Worth Making - Tony Fadell
+12. Livewired: The Inside Story of the Ever-Changing Brain - David Eagleman

 ### Books I read in 2021